Written by Matt "Krayt" Houseman

 A hangar that had been filled with the normal sounds of maintenance work broke into life.
 Fighters prepped for such instances were pre-flighted and launched in a matter of seconds - and two minutes after the call, three flights of Renegade Wing's finest leaped into hyperspace.

 Lock did what felt like his twelfth loop around the strike cruiser.
 He had stayed ahead of these five interceptors so far - then his world got a lot more dangerous.
 The turbolasers on the Strike Cruiser began to open fire on the freighters.
-This made each pass of his much more challenging - a fact he felt even more real after one of the tie fighters behind him was incinerated by a turbolaser bolt.
+This made each pass of his much more challenging - a fact that felt even more real after one of the tie fighters behind him was incinerated by a turbolaser bolt.

 He realized as he made another pass that his comm system had more static as he passed by a specific antenna on the ship.
 Realizing this was likely the jammer, he aligned his next pass with that spot and dropped a missile on it.
 Immediately the long-range communications were restored.